 It may seem like an obvious approach for many of us, but I’m sure there are plenty of people out there who think they can do this alone without much help from others.
 It’s not impossible, but I think you’re at a big disadvantage with those who know how to leverage the power of community.

 Keep in mind that a community can be online or offline (real life).
 It could be an online forum or a local music organization in your city.
 To be clear, an audience or fanbase is NOT a community.
 It can be if organized a certain way, but in general, your community is often be goal-driven people like yourself or other artistic peers.

 What is a Community Mindset?

-The first step is that you need to get in the right mindset.
-Adopting a community mindset is one of the best ways to give your musical career a boost forward.
+The first step is that you need to have the right mindset.
+Adopting a community mindset is one of the best ways to give your musical career on the right path.
 Besides the fact that your music is an expression of your creative self, it is also another pathway for you to create a sense of connection with a larger group of people.

 A community by definition is: a feeling of fellowship with others as a result of sharing common attitudes, interests, & goals.